piepdx/pie-cookbook/drafts/working-draft-tactical.md

 In our experience, there are three critical components to supporting and maintaining a sustainable Accelerator: community, funding, and promotion.

-Without Community, there will be no resources upon which to draw.
+Without **Community**, there will be no resources upon which to draw.
 You don't use an Accelerator to create a Community.
 You use a Community to create an Accelerator.

-Without Funding, there will be no operating capital for the Accelerator, whether that Accelerator chooses to invest in its startups or not.
+Without **Funding**, there will be no operating capital for the Accelerator, whether that Accelerator chooses to invest in its startups or not.
 There needs to be capital for the space, the staff, and the infrastructure to support the Accelerator.

-Finally, and often most overlooked, is Promotion.
+Finally, and often most overlooked, is **Promotion**.
 Without promotional efforts, the applicant pool will suffer, the caliber of mentoring resources may be impacted, the interest from Venture Capital may be lackluster, and the potential for startup success may be diminished.

 So let's take a look at each of these critical elements in more detail.